 Even if you aren’t a fan of heat, consider adding just a touch of cayenne to your meals to capture the healing properties of this spectacular spice.

 And continuing on with our theme of spice-infused teas and elixirs, I’ve got one of my favorite cayenne-inspired creations to share below.

+But wait!
 Before you pull out the cayenne from your cabinet, two words of warning:

 Capsaicin can irritate the mucous membranes including eyes, lips, nose and tongue.
 Always use caution when cooking with any type of chili (especially fresh peppers).